 You have probably seen advertisements on the television for your local fun run events.
-These are often held for charities such as cancer and dementia.
+These are often held as fundraising events for charities such as cancer and dementia.
 They are called fun runs because the idea is to have some fun while doing the event, though if you want to make sure you reach the finish line, you will need to do some training as well.
 Here are some tips for helping you get ready for a charity fun run.

 Find a Workout Plan

 The first thing you need to do is find a workout plan that you can fit into your life.
 It might sound easy but trying to fit a 20 or 30-minute jog into your day isn’t always easy.
 However, if you want to get fit in time, you need to make a plan and stick to it.
 You will probably be keen to get started and want to jog or walk for miles on the first day.
 You should try to restrain yourself though, or you will just end up aching the next day.
 Take things easy and build up gradually.
+Once you ramp up your training volume, test out one of the best pre-workouts for running from Health Listed to help push yourself throughout your longer runs as you improve your endurance.

 Take a Friend